 Corporate Social Responsibility Policy (CSR)

-In accordance with the provisions of Section 135 of the Companies Act, 2013 read with Companies (Corporate Social Responsibility Policy) Rules, 2014, the Board of Directors of the Company has constituted Corporate Social Responsibility (CSR) Committee.
-The brief terms of reference, particulars of meetings held and attendance thereat are mentioned in the Corporate Governance Report forming part of the Annual Report.
+In accordance with the provisions of Section 135 of the Companies Act, 2013 read with Companies (Corporate Social Responsibility Policy) Rules, 2014, the Board of Directors of the Company has constituted a CSR committee and formulated a CSR policy.
+The CSR Policy of the Company adopted in accordance with Schedule VII of the Act, outlines various CSR activities to be undertaken by the Company in the areas of promoting education, enhancing vocational skills, promoting healthcare including preventive healthcare, community development, rural development, heritage conservation and revival, etc. The brief terms of reference, particulars of meetings held and attendance thereat are mentioned in the Corporate Governance Report forming part of the Annual Report.

 Vigil Mechanism / Whistle Blower Policy

-Pursuant to the provisions of Section 177(9) of the Companies Act, 2013 read with Rule 7 of the Companies (Meetings of Board and its Powers) Rules, 2014, and in accordance with Regulation 22 of the Listing Regulations, the Company had adopted 'Vigil Mechanism Policy' for Directors and Employees of the Company to report concerns about unethical behaviour, actual or suspected fraud or violation of the Company's code of conduct.
-The policy provides a mechanism, which ensures adequate safeguards to Employees and Directors from any victimization on raising concerns of any violations of legal or regulatory requirements, incorrect or misrepresentation of any, financial statements and reports, and soon.
+Pursuant to the provisions of Section 177(9) of the Companies Act, 2013 read with Rule 7 of the Companies (Meetings of Board and its Powers) Rules, 2014, and in accordance with Regulation 22 of the Listing Regulations, the Company had adopted ‘Whistle Blower Policy’ for Directors and Employees of the Company to report concerns about unethical behaviour, actual or suspected fraud or violation of the Company’s code of conduct.
+The policy provides a mechanism, which ensures adequate safeguards to Employees and Directors from any victimization on raising concerns of any violations of legal or regulatory requirements, incorrect or misrepresentation of any, financial statements and reports thereon.

 The employees of the Company have the right/option to report their concern/grievance to the Chairman of the Audit Committee.
 The Company is committed to adhere to the highest standards of ethical, moral and legal conduct of business operations.
-The Vigil Mechanism Policy is hosted on the Company's website www. ganeshbenzoplast.com.
+The Whistle Blower Policy is hosted on the Company’s website www.ganeshbenzoplast.com

 Material Subsidiary Policy